Learn the basics of Select and get up to speed as soon as possible.

 Filters can help you to refine what you do and don’t see in your project.

 The small number below each icon indicates how many images have that rating applied.
-The small numbers under the clear button show the total number in view followed by the total number in the project.
+The small numbers under the clear button show the total number of images in view followed by the total number in the project.

 It’s well worth taking a peek into preferences.
 There are heaps of settings to customise Select to your style.
 You can open them by clicking the three dots in the toolbar, or from the system menu.